SudhakarKuma/R-installation-script/README.md

 # R-installation-script
-This script can be used for installing R and RStudio on an Ubuntu OS>
+This script can be used for installing R and RStudio on an Ubuntu OS.